Soundelux

 Soundelux is an American audio post production company based in California, a previous member of the Todd Soundelux group of sound companies.
 The Soundelux library and trademark was bought in 2014 by Sounddogs.
-In 2021, original founders Bender and Stateman came together to launch the new Soundelux, which restarted in sound editing production with episodes of HBO's Euphoria.
+In 2021, original founders Lon Bender and Wylie Stateman came together to launch the new Soundelux, which restarted in sound editing production with episodes of HBO's Euphoria.

 The post production company provides audio services to clients working in feature films and television.
-Soundelux supervising sound editors, sound designers, and sound editors earned nominations and honors from the Academy Awards, Emmy Awards, BAFTAs and Golden Reel Awards.

 History

-Lon Bender and Wylie Stateman founded Soundelux in 1982, focused on audio post production for the feature film industry.
-In 1991 they partnered with John Miceli, Tony Miceli and David Kneupper to create the Soundelux Entertainment Group and to expand their business on the east coast and into the growing special venue industry.
-In 1992, Scott Martin Gershin partnered with Wylie Stateman & Lon Bender to create Soundelux Media Labs, which eventually would become Soundelux Design Music Group (DMG), created to supply Sound design, voice over casting, and music composition to the interactive entertainment industry.
-Together they all continued developing additional business units, such as Showorks Entertainment, Modern Music, Soundelux DMG, The Hollywood Edge, MTS Cinema Services, and Soundelux Microphones, adding partners Kim Waugh, Per Hallberg, and Ken Statemen.
+Lon Bender and Wylie Stateman founded Soundelux in 1982, focused on audio post production for the film industry.
+In 1991, they partnered with John Miceli, Tony Miceli, and David Kneupper to create the Soundelux Entertainment Group and expanded their business on the East Coast and into the growing special venue industry.

+In 1992, Scott Martin Gershin partnered with Bender and Stateman and Bender to create Soundelux Media Labs, which eventually became Soundelux Design Music Group (DMG), supplying sound design, voice over casting, and music composition to the interactive entertainment industry.
+Together, they continued developing additional business units.

-In November 1995, Jeffrey Edell, the Business Management partner at Duitch and Franklin for Lon Bender and Wylie Stateman and Soundelux, joined them as CEO and helped integrate 13 separate companies into one consolidated group called Soundelux Entertainment Group.
-During his tenure and until the sale to John Malone's Liberty Media Group, the company grew to over $120M in revenue, with almost 500 employees at its peak.
+In November 1995, Jeffrey Edell, the business management partner for Bender, Stateman and Soundelux at accounting firm Duitch and Franklin LLP, joined Soundelux as CEO and helped consolidate 13 separate companies into one group, called Soundelux Entertainment Group.
+During Edell's tenure and until the sale of the company to John Malone's Liberty Media Group, the company grew to over $120M in revenue, with almost 500 employees at its peak.

-On June 9, 2000, Liberty Media Group acquired the post production and sound business of Soundelux Entertainment Group for $90M cash, a deal that replaced one agreed to in July 1999 for stock then valued at $200M.
+On June 9, 2000, Liberty Media Group acquired the post production and sound business of Soundelux Entertainment Group for $90M cash, a deal to replace one agreed to in July 1999 for stock then valued at $200M.
 The purchase excluded Soundelux Showorks & Soundelux Florida, the company's location-based entertainment and theater design businesses.
 These businesses were debt free at the close of the acquisition and positioned for long term growth in an emerging industry.
 Tony Miceli departed in 2000 to explore new opportunities.